aarons/picky-relics/readme.md

 A mod for Slay The Spire.

-Picky Relics is like Bossy Relics, except more flexible.
-Instead of selecting one relic from a choice of 3, this mod provides a choice of 2 by default... or 3, or more - you can configure the behavior in the config menu.
+Picky Relics is like the excellent Bossy Relics mod, except it is configurable.
+Instead of selecting one relic from a choice of 3, this mod provides a choice of 2 by default... or more; you can configure the behavior in the config menu.

 ## Features